Safe Use of Medicines

 Medicine Reviews and Disposal

-A pharmacist can review your medicines at home or in the pharmacy if you take over five medicines or have had a recent major health event, like going to hospital.
-A review in the pharmacy is called a MedsCheck and is usually done by appointment.
-Talk to your local pharmacist to book.
+You should ask about a review if you take over five medicines or have had a recent major health event, like going to hospital.
+A MedsCheck is a review at the pharmacy that you can book with your local pharmacist.

 A Home Medicines Review is where a pharmacist comes you your home and talks to you and your family about whether your medicines are working with you and whether you are taking them correctly.
 This can involve other members of your care team, like nurses and support workers.
 You can ask your GP to refer you for a review.